Some criteria of rational-infinite divisibility for probability laws

 \section{Introduction}

 Let $F$ be a distribution function on the real line $\R$ with the characteristic function

-Recall that $F$ is called \textit{infinitely divisible} if for every positive integer $n$ there exists a distribution function $F_{1/n}$ such that $F=(F_{1/n})^{*n}$, where ``$*$'' is the convolution, i.e. $F$ is $n$-fold convolution power of $F_{1/n}$.
+Recall that $F$ (and the corresponding law) is called \textit{infinitely divisible} if for every positive integer $n$ there exists a distribution function $F_{1/n}$ such that $F=(F_{1/n})^{*n}$, where ``$*$'' denotes a convolution operation, i.e. $F$ is $n$-fold convolution power of $F_{1/n}$.
 It is well known that $F$ is infinitely divisible if and only if the characteristic function $f$ is represented by \textit{the L\'evy--Khinchine formula}:

-with some \textit{shift parameter} $\gamma\in\R$, and with a bounded non-decreasing \textit{spectral function} $G: \R \to \R$ that is assumed to be right-continuous with condition $G(-\infty)=0$.
+with some \textit{shift parameter} $\gamma\in\R$, and with a bounded non-decreasing \textit{spectral function} $G: \R \to \R$ that is assumed to be right-continuous at every point of the real line with the condition $G(-\infty)=0$.
 We use $x\mapsto \sin (x)$ as the ``centering function'' in the integral in \eqref{repr_f} following to Zolotarev \cite{Zolot1} and \cite{Zolot2}, but there are also some other variants (see \cite{Sato1999}, p.
 38).
 It is well known that \textit{the spectral pair} $(\gamma, G)$ is uniquely determined by $f$ and hence by $F$.
 The L\'evy--Khinchine formula is very important for probability theory and for it's applications in related fields (see \cite{Appl} and \cite{Sato}).